Reverend Ernie Bosse

-If you would like to join us online via ZOOM , please email: email@example.com
+If you would like to join us online via ZOOM please contact the Zoom Controller via email at: firstname.lastname@example.org

 Leaside Church is accessible from Ware High Street and is situated through a passage, next to "Garnier" near to the Isobel Hospice Charity Shop, opposite the TSB.

-We have recently completed a complete refurbishment and redevelopment of our church and hall complex featuring a new entrance lobby linking the Church and Hall, new toilet facilities, ramp access to the Church, refurbishment of the Hall and Meeting rooms, and kitchen facilities in the church foyer area.
+In June 2018 we completed a major refurbishment and redevelopment of our church and hall complex featuring a new entrance lobby linking the Church and Hall, new toilet facilities, ramp access to the Church, refurbishment of the Hall and Meeting rooms, and kitchen facilities in the church foyer area.
 Click here to see our brochure for more information.

 Leaside Church is a joint Methodist and United Reformed Church.
-We share our minister, Revd Kathryn Taylor with 2 sister churches: Trinity URC in Harlow and Roydon URC.
+We share our minister with our sister church, Roydon United Reformed.

 Leaside Church was formed in 1978 when the congregations of Ware Methodist Church and Ware United Reformed Church agreed to merge.
 This was very much a "grassroots merger".
 Many of the two congregations already knew each other through their involvement in activities and service in the town, and coming together seemed a very natural thing to do.
 Incidentally, the name "Leaside" comes from the River Lea on which the town stands.